 6-1.
 Identify the proposed municipality of the new school.

 Beehive is the only charter school in the Sandy City vicinity.
 Beehive would like to streamline its program from K to 12 to better address the needs of its students by introducing the STEM programs as early as kindergarten.
 The need for a charter school for elementary students in the surrounding districts is paramount, and most elementary charter schools have an extensive waiting list.
-Parents of the students are looking for different options for their children to be better prepared for career and colleges.
+Parents are looking for different options for their children to be better prepared for career and colleges.
 As a platinum-level STEM school, Beehive will be in high demand by elementary school students in neighboring districts, specifically in the Sandy City areas.
-With Silicon Slope booming in Utah and the need for STEM skilled job forces on the rise, demand for an elementary school focused on STEM education will be a great choice for the community.
+With Silicon Slope booming in Utah and the need for STEM-skilled job forces on the rise, demand for an elementary school focused on STEM education will be a great choice for the community.

 Beehive’s elementary program will have a strong emphasis on science, technology and math programs.
 With the team-teaching method, teachers will be able to focus more and be better prepared to teach these subjects.